 I don’t want you to be put off by the word “investing”.
 I appreciate a lot of people hear that word and instantly think “complex”, “hard work” and “risky”.
-The truth is that investing is actually simple, boring and an investment account is easy to look after.
+The truth is that investing is actually simple, and boring and an investment account is easy to look after.
 In terms of investing being risky, over the period until your kids become adults (I’m assuming that is many years from now) then actually holding money in the bank could be riskier than investing.
 I’ll explain more about this later in this blog.

 When I say investing, I mean opening up a simple investment account, selecting a fund and putting a bit of money into that fund each month.
 Then leaving it alone.
 No “buy, buy, buy”.
 No “sell, sell, sell”.
 No picking winners and losers.
 No reading the Financial Times every morning.
 No looking at graphs and balance sheets.
 Just investing in the entire stock market and leaving it alone for a long time.
 Simple.
-I provide a link later on to help more on the 'how' to invest, the focus here is on 'why' to invest.
+I provide a link, later on, to help more on the 'how' to invest, the focus here is on 'why' to invest.

-Back to the three reasons of why you should be investing for your kids:
+Three reasons of why you should be investing for your kids:

 1. More money (probably)

-The stock market over the long-term has generated a return of about 7% per year, which is around 4% more than most savings accounts can provide.
+The stock market over the long term has generated a return of about 7% per year, which is around 4% more than most savings accounts can provide.

 To put that in context, if you save £20 per month for your kids from birth to 18 years old, you would have given them £4,320 over that period.
 If you put that in a bank account getting around 3% per year (only available in limited cases!) then at 18 they would have £5,700.
 If that money was invested then it could be £8,400 when they are 18 (based on 7% per year return).
 That’s £2,700 more via investing versus money in a bank account and almost doubling the amount you put in.

 Granted the return from investing is unknown and it could be a lot lower than it has been in the past.
 However, in the history of the stock market the average return has never been negative over a full 15-year period (this is not to say it couldn't happen in the future but a world where companies haven't grown for 15 years means we'll have a lot more to worry about than our kids savings).
 Therefore, the potential upside is expected to be greater than the downside over the long term compared to putting money in the bank.
 Don’t get me wrong, over the short term the stock market can fall significantly.
-The key is to teach your kids that it is about the long term and that short term falls in value only hurt if you sell when the market falls.
+The key is to teach your kids that it is about the long term and that short-term falls in value only hurt if you sell when the market falls.
 Your kids don’t need to sell as they are holding their investments until they become an adult.